 Mr. John Trischitti III grew up in Lubbock and graduated from Coronado High School.
 He received a Bachelor of Arts degree from Wayland Baptist University in 2000 and received his Masters of Library Science from the University of North Texas in 2009.
 Trischitti served as the Director of the Midland County Public Libraries from 2011 to 2019.

 In 2019, he was named Executive Director of the Midland Development Corporation, an organization which creates opportunities for businesses and families located within Midland through economic development activities, outreach, education and by providing support.

 Trischitti is a former Texas Librarian of the Year and is active in both the Texas Library Association and the American Library Association.
-He served on the Texas Library Association’s Bluebonnet Award selection committee from 2011-2014 and served on the Texas State Library and Archives Commission’s Library Systems Act Board, the accreditation Board for public libraries in Texas.
+He served on the Texas Library Association’s Bluebonnet Award selection committee and served on the Texas State Library and Archives Commission’s Library Systems Act Board.
 Trischitti is a TED Talk presenter on the topics of the social impacts of illiteracy.
 He is a frequent speaker and program presenter across the state on children’s literature and best practices for public libraries.
 John currently serves on the City of Midland Airport Board and Basin PBS.
-He and his wife, Diana, attend Golf Course Road Church of Christ and have five children, Jay, Olivia, Dean, Charlotte and Paul who attend MISD schools.
+He attends Golf Course Road Church of Christ and has five children, Jay, Olivia, Dean, Charlotte and Paul who attend MISD schools.

 “Education changed my life and I want the same opportunity for all students in Midland,” he shared.